 Einkorn is my favorite flour to work with when making traditional, flour-based baked goods.
 The sweet, ancient grain has a lighter texture and taste than modern day wheat, and contains a more favorable gluten ratio.

-Fluffy and Flaky Homemade Einkorn Biscuits
+Homemade Einkorn Biscuits

 Easy to make homemade biscuits made ancient einkorn flour.
 These biscuits are perfectly fluffy and also delightfully flaky.